Panos0210/my-steam-grid/README.md

 # my-steam-grid
-this is my steam grid that i maintain and use :)
+this is my steam grid that i use use and maintain :)

 to download got to releases and download the Download Grid.exe file (source code in the github) and run it